Sexual Communication & Consent

 Encouraging Sexual Communication:

-You should never feel unsafe in any relationship that forces you to have unprotected sex.
+Open communication with your sexual partner(s) will help everyone involved have a better understanding of each other's wants, needs, and comfortability.
 Sex is being able to connect with your partner or partners, to share yourself with people in an intimate way through trust, respect, boundaries, and mutual understanding of each other.
 It should be a fun and safe experience!

-• I really want to kiss you.
+• "I really want to kiss you.
 Do you want me to?

 • If they say “yes” and seem happy, that means they’re consenting, and you can kiss them.
-Party on!

-• If they say “yes” but seem unsure or worried about it, they are NOT consenting.
+• If they say “yes”, but seem unsure or worried about it, they are NOT consenting.
 Check in again by saying “Are you sure?
 We don’t have to do that.”

 • If they are incapacitated, or unconscious, they CANNOT consent.